ShashankGupta10/Skillgorithm-Frontend/README.md

 ### Payment Gateway Integration
 - Seamlessly complete course purchases using our integrated payment gateway.

+### Certificates
-## Also for certificate generation we have collaborated with certisure a certificate providing platform
+- Also for certificate generation we have collaborated with certisure a certificate providing platform

 ### Checkout the walkthrough of our project here: